Wu-Lab/NR-arXiv/README.md

 ------------------------------------------------------------------------------------------------------
-# Network Refinement: A random walk-based framework for network denoising
+# Network Refinement: A random walk-based framework for denoising biological and social networks
 ------------------------------------------------------------------------------------------------------

 ## Overview